buragc/elephantCopyWeb/README.md

 ## Why another clipboard manager?
 Lots of products exist today from open source to paid ones.
 However, I have found that privacy of the paid ones were not guaranteed as there were network calls to some data collection sites.
 The free ones lacked the visuals I wanted.
 So I decided to write my own.

+## FAQ
+Visit the [wiki](https://github.com/buragc/elephantCopyWeb/wiki) for FAQs.

 ## Terms of Use
-For terms of use, please refer to [Terms of Use Page](https://github.com/buragc/elephantCopyWeb/wiki)
+For terms of use, please refer to [Terms of Use Page](https://github.com/buragc/elephantCopyWeb/wiki/Terms-of-Service)

 ## What is next on the roadmap?
 I will be adding the following features: